akuaagyeiwaa/Marita.html/README.md

 <p>‘What can I say to satisfy you?’ cried she.
 ‘You cannot doubt my love for you.
 Hundred times would I prefer you to these people, taking them individually; but as a class member I find it hard to separate myself from their associations.
 I will try to avoid all gatherings, but class-meetings and chapel.
 I am sorry that you could suppose for a moment that I would prefer any one to yourself.’ </p>

 <p>‘Nay <span class="personal-name-2">Wissah</span>, that is not my object,’ replied <span class="personal-name">Quaibu</span>.
-‘You know that such respectable ladies as Mrs Saungers, Mrs <span class="personal-name-18">Langley</span>, Miss Andrews, and others of like position and respectability do not frequent the kind of gatherings we are talking about.
+‘You know that such respectable ladies as Mrs Saungers, Mrs <span class="personal-name-18">Langley</span>, <span class="personal-name-32">Miss Andrews</span>, and others of like position and respectability do not frequent the kind of gatherings we are talking about.
 It is with ladies of that kind that I wish you to associate, and " whose examples I wish you to go by.
 Is one of them not your own class- leader, and the other a relation?
 Enough for to night.
 You see, I have talked with you about your welfare, as I very seldom do; profit by it, and I am sure our lost happiness will be restored to its pristine state.’  </p>

 <p>A marked change took place in Mrs <span class="personal-name">Quaibu</span> for some months after this conversation; they lived in peace and quietness until one day the evil spirit crossed their path. </p>